 The ECP should be taken within 72 hours of unprotected sex but is more effective the sooner it is taken.

 The ECP does not cause abortion.

-In Taupo/Turangi district the ECP available from Anamata CAFE, pharmacies, GPs, school nurses and is free if you are under 25 years old.
+In Taupo/Turangi district the ECP available from Anamata, pharmacies, GPs, school nurses and is free if you are under 25 years old.

 The Intrauterine Device